We want to do good in the world with the hope that our world will become a better place for all people.

 This means celebrating and embracing the differences within all Delta Gamma members.
 We need to move beyond saying “we don’t discriminate” and seek opportunities to amplify the differences that Delta Gammas bring to the table.
 You should value experiences that are unlike your own.
 As individuals, we all have so much to gain and learn from how others see the world.

-We encourage you to review some of our recent diversity, equity and inclusion initiatives to further understand some of what Delta Gamma is working on to make our sisterhood more equitable.
+We encourage you to review our Antidiscrimination Policy Statement and our BEID initiatives to further understand some of what Delta Gamma is working on to make our sisterhood more equitable.

 Continuing the Conversation